evprado849/cse15l-lab-reports/lab-report-3-week-6.md

 _Location of public key:_
 * In order to get the contents of the public key, I did `cat ~/.ssh/id_rsa.pub` in the terminal on VSCode.
 * I also updated the key in my id_rsa folder with the key above (key starting with ssh-rsa).
-* To add the key on Github, I went to settings, SSH Keys, and add SSH key, I didn't show my ssh-rsa for privacy.
+* To add the key on Github, I went to settings, SSH Keys, and add SSH key, I didn't show my ssh-rsa here for privacy.
 ![image](https://user-images.githubusercontent.com/103149284/167338503-a1434304-2ede-42bb-b584-c64d783bf9ed.png)

 _Private key Stored:_